 Bonaparte miraculously evaded Horatio Nelson who was trying to intercept him and landed in Egypt on July 1.
 The same day, the French army disembarked at Aboukir and captured Alexandria without difficulty as it was only defended by a weak Turkish garrison.

 Three weeks later, the French army faced the Mamelukes.
 These soldiers were the real masters of the country; they only recognized the Ottoman Sultan's authority in theory.
-They attacked outside of Cairo on July 21, 1799.
+They attacked outside of Cairo, not far from the Pyramids and the Great Sphinx of Giza on July 21, 1799.
 However, their spirited cavalry charges (10,000 men, the totality of their force) broke against the musket fire from the disciplined squares of the French infantry.
 The Mamelukes retreated in defeat toward Upper Egypt leaving 2,000 dead on the field of the Battle of the Pyramids.
 They were pursued by General Louis Charles Antoine Desaix on Napoleon's orders.

 This glorious beginning was followed almost immediately by a serious setback.
 On August 1, Horatio Nelson launched a surprise attack on the French fleet in the Bay of Aboukir and destroyed it.
 The fate of the enterprise was sealed with the Battle of the Nile.
 Napoleon Bonaparte had become a prisoner to his conquest.